nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/learning-with-videos.md

         version: '1'

 ---
-You can go to [Nuxeo University](http://university.nuxeo.io) website to start a cursus and become a Nuxeo Platform expert!
+You can go to [Hyland University](http://university.nuxeo.io) website to start a cursus and become a Nuxeo Platform expert!